90% of Business Leaders Are Coming from Chaotic Families

 How I Work Hard and Live Well: Staying Productive Without Burning Out

-People often ask me how I manage to stay motivated and avoid burnout despite working long hours and juggling multiple projects.
-Over the years, I've developed a system that allows me to be productive while still living a fulfilling life.
-Here's an inside look at how I make it work.
-Waking up at 4.30 am - I realise that most people think 4:30 am is absurdly early, but it's been revolutionary for me.
-I used to feel hurried when I woke up, already behind on emails, and like I was plunging into pandemonium.
-My secret weapon is getting up
+People ask me all the time how do I stay motivated and prevent burnout from working long hours and having multiple projects coming together for a period.
+And I have devised this system over the years that works for me and allows me to lead productive and successful lives at the same time.
+Here’s an inside look at how I solve the problem when it seems too easy.
+I realise most people think 4:30 am is absurdly early, but it’s been life-changing for me.
+I used to get rushed when I woke up, behind on emails, and as though

 Building Bridges in Mental Health: The Journey and Vision Behind Willingness

 Looking back on the road since establishing Willingness in 2011, I am filled with gratitude and a tremendous sense of accomplishment.
-As a student, I noticed that mental health treatments in Malta were sometimes disconnected, particularly in the private sector.
-Building a New Model for Mental Health Care At that time, clients seeking assistance faced a fragmented system where experts worked independently, making comprehensive care difficult to access.
-This experience led me to envision a different approach—one where teamwork and communication would improve care quality and provide clients with more holistic services.
-With this aim in mind, I founded
+The journey has been filled with challenges, lessons, and unexpected moments of growth.
+As a student, I noticed that mental health treatments in Malta were sometimes disconnected, particularly in the private sector, with limited coordination and inconsistent client experiences.
+At that time, clients faced a fragmented system with isolated experts.
+This made comprehensive care hard to access, navigate, and trust fully.
+That experience led me to imagine a more unified care model.
+I envisioned teamwork, open communication, and

 Escaping the Perfection Trap: How Letting Go Boosted My Success and Happiness